R21: A Race against Time

 The vaccine, then, would be remarkably cost effective: the average cost of saving a life through malaria vaccination could be under $4,000.

 1Day Sooner regularly updates a running report documenting information related to the R21 and RTS,S malaria vaccines, planned rollouts, and the need to bring more of these life-saving vaccines to the children who will desperately need them.
-You can view the latest status report, updated in July 2024, here and the accompanying press release here.
+You can view the latest status report, updated in July 2024, here.

-1Day Sooner blog posts also dive deeper into related topics, including:
+1Day Sooner’s press releases and blog posts also dive deeper into related topics, including: